mantidproject/mantid/docs/source/algorithms/MuonCalculateAsymmetry-v1.rst

 Description
 -----------

 Converts loaded/prepared Muon data to a data suitable for analysis.
-Either one or two data acquisition period workspaces may be provided (only the first one is mandatory).
-When both of them are supplied, the algorithm merges the counts and then calculates the asymmetry.
+Either one or several data acquisition period workspaces may be provided (only the first one is mandatory).
+When more than one are supplied, the algorithm merges the counts and then calculates the asymmetry.
 PeriodOperation determines in which way period data will be merged before the asymmetry calculation.